 Volatility: Volatility represents an asset's prices swing around the average price.
 The bigger the prices swing, the higher the volatility.

-Volume: Th Trading Volume is the total quantity of a single asset that was traded during a given period of time.
+Volume: The Trading Volume is the total quantity of a single asset that was traded during a given period of time.

-Whitelist: A Whitelist is a list of items that are granted access to a certain system or protocol.
+Whitelist: A Whitelist is a list of wallet addresses and/or KYC'd identities that are granted access to a certain system or protocol.